A DWT reader noticed this example of the use of penultimate as if it meant ultimate or best:

 The prefix pene- means “nearly, almost, all but.”
 It occurs in a few obsolete English words, like pene-lake, “an expanse of water almost surrounded by land.”
 Like pene-, the pen- in penultimate is from Latin paene, “almost.”
 A peninsula is “almost an island.”
 The penultimate event or item in a series is “almost the last.

-10 Responses to “Ultimate and Penultimate”
+10 thoughts on “Ultimate and Penultimate”

 Sounds like more people need to read Lemony Snicket.